Love2Code09/Love2Code09/README.md

 Here's a quick intro about me
 <h2>Who I am</h2>
-Hey, I'm Hira Ali, a passionate teen programmer out here in the USA 🇺🇸
+Hey, I'm Hira Ali, a passionate teen programmer out here in the USA.
-I've been interested in computer science and engineering from a very young age.
-I'm looking to build my career in software engineering, and
+I've been interested in computer science and engineering from a very young age, I'm looking to build my career in software engineering
-I love trying out diverse technologies.
+I love trying out diverse technologies and I am able to work efficiently with teams.

 <h3>My Skills </h3>